dyammons/dyammons.github.io/_pages/about.md

 ---

 Veterinary medical scientist with interests in applying next generation sequencing approaches to advance animal and human health.
 Trained in the context of canine cancer immunology and single-cell RNA sequencing, but always looking to expand my knowledge base across technologies and species.

+My training in medicine and computational biology makes me uniquely positioned to apply bioinformatic appraoches while keep in mind th clinical/biological relevace of the analysis.
+I have applied my skillset across a variety of